Sri Lanka is a

 sometimes disrupted normal court operations.
 Although the Jaffna high court

-still was functioning at year's end.
-During the year, the LTTE expanded the
+and still was functioning at year's end.
+During the year, the LTTE expanded

-operations of its court system into areas previously under the government's
+the operations of its court system into areas previously under the

-judicial system in the north and east.
-With the expansion, the LTTE demanded
+government's judicial system in the north and east.
+With the expansion, the

-all Tamil civilians stop using the governments judicial system and only rely
+LTTE demanded all Tamil civilians stop using the governments judicial system

-on the LTTE's legal system.
-Credible reports indicated that the LTTE has
+and only rely on the LTTE's legal system.
+Credible reports indicated that

 The LTTE has its own self-described court system, composed of